cry; crying; baby; unsettled; upset; fuss; wind; slings; sleep; wrapping; spoiling; comforting; settling;

 - Hold your baby.
 Crying babies arch their heads back and stiffen their legs.
 Holding them curved into a C or flexed position can help them calm down.
 Here are some different ways of holding your baby that may help.

 - Wrapping a baby can be calming and help the baby sleep for longer.
-See our topic 'Wrapping babies'.
-Make sure you leave plenty of room so your baby's legs can be bent up and not wrapped tightly.
+See our topic 'Wrapping babies safely'.
+Make sure you leave plenty of room so your baby's legs can be bent up and not wrapped tightly straight.

 - Dummies help some babies to settle, but if you are breastfeeding your baby, don't use one in the early weeks until the breastfeeding is well established.

 - Baby slings are great to provide the comfort and contact that babies need when you have something else to do.
 However some babies have suffocated in baby slings - they need to be used with care.
-The Australian Competition and Consumer Commission (ACCC) has released a safety alert about baby slings.
+Have a look at this information about using baby slings safely.

 - Soft music, rhythmic sounds or continuous machine noises (such as the noise made by a washing machine) soothe some babies.
 Do not put your baby on top of the washing machine in a capsule or cradle.
 He may fall off and some babies have been seriously hurt like this.